 In Erica’s classes, other aspects of the eight limbs are often woven in, for a more well-rounded practice that addresses the whole multi-dimensional being and honors the roots of yoga.

-There are so many benefits to a gentle and therapeutic yoga practice.
-In this practice, we welcome the body into movement in a thoughtful and deliberate way.
-With this intentionality, the body often finds the intelligence and space it needs to begin letting go of patterns that may be inhibiting your whole being’s freedom, both physically and mentally.
+In this practice, we welcome the being into movement in a thoughtful and deliberate way.
+With this intentionality, the body often finds the intelligence and space it needs to begin letting go of old patterns that may be inhibiting your whole being’s freedom.

 Pregnancy is a time of rapid change and transition.
+Every layer of our self is transforming!
 Staying grounded, open, and strong can help you embrace and celebrate this transition.
 Prenatal yoga is a powerful way to support a woman’s body and mind in this sacred journey.
 Erica has over 150 hours of prenatal training with Jane Austin and Barrett Reinhorn.
 She also has studied anatomy and therapeutics extensively to help support women through this special time.
 Last but not least, she is a mama herself!!

 Prenatal yoga can help you:

 - Help relieve common aches and pains that can accompany pregnancy

 - Maintain posture and pelvic floor function

 - Find breath and space in your body as baby grows

 - Keep your body and mind strong yet supple and open